-Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat in their territories.
+The surname Orren was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat in their territories.
 The Pictish influence on Scottish history diminished after Kenneth Macalpine became King of all Scotland.
 But those east coast families still played an important role in government and were more accessible to Government than their western highland counterparts.
 Allegiances were important to Scottish middle age survival.
 Later they held a family seat in the parish Kennay and Henry Owrum was elected a councillor of Aberdeen in 1479.

-Another 185 words (13 lines of text) covering the years 1633, 1694, 1722, 1725 and 1745 are included under the topic Early Orren History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Orren research.
+Another 93 words (7 lines of text) covering the years 1633, 1694, 1722, 1725 and 1745 are included under the topic Early Orren History in all our PDF Extended History products and printed products wherever possible.

 Robert Orren, American Republican politician, Chair of Hempstead County Republican Party, 2003